hybee1/BOX-DELIVERY-SERVICE/README.md

 "Box_002" or any other name with max character length of 20

-Box name/txRef: "BOX_001" is already prefilled with battery capacity 24. special need case
+Box name/txRef: "BOX_001" is already prefilled with battery capacity 24. for special need case

--- To create/supply item(s)/load for the created box:
+-- To load item(s) into the box:

  " [